spelliott/UniversalVariable/README.md

-# Open Data Alliance Universal Variable Specification Version 1.1.0
+# QuBit Universal Variable Specification Version 1.1.1

-This specification describes a way to structure information commonly found on commercial web sites into a JavaScript object in a web page.
-This object can then be read by code running in a user's web browser (e.g. JavaScript 'tags', browser extensions) or by other consumers of web pages (e.g. automatic crawlers).
+QuBit Universal Variable is our suggested way to structure the data presented on your pages.
+With QuBit Universal Variable, our aim is to help you easily access the pieces of data you need on your pages from your containers.

 ## Namespace